 A 2019 analysis of Nosto-powered brands revealed that up to 70% of online sales originate from category pages.
 Yet, most category pages still rely on simple sorting methods, don’t cater to different audiences and are less-than-ideal candidates for onsite testing.
-In this article, we address these key challenges by illustrating 4 key benefits of using Nosto’s Category Merchandising to create robust, better-performing category page experiences.
+In this article, we address these key challenges by illustrating 4 key benefits of using Nosto’s Category Merchandising to create a robust ecommerce merchansiding strategy and better-performing category page experiences.

 Category Pages and the Challenges They Pose

 Category pages are, unarguably, one of the most important page types in an online retailers arsenal today.
 These pages serve as sources of traffic, assist with product discovery and grant retailers the possibility to steer consumer focus from one product to another based on business goals.

 So what’s the deal: Why can’t we just sort the products based on some default method and trust shoppers to find what they are looking for?

 Most ecommerce platforms worth their salt offer retailers some selection of sorting options to rearrange the products based on their attributes – which is where the problem with these solutions also lies.
 Product attributes are very explicit, but don’t really tell you anything about which items should be shown first.
 Do you want to show the cheapest items first?
 How about alphabetical order?
 Neither of these attribute based use-cases make any sense from a consumer perspective since they are not actionable and don’t help shoppers find what they’re looking for.

 Pseudo Solution 2: DIY (but spend a lot of time and money in the process)